Abner261/README_File_For_AirBnB_clone_V3/README.md

 - Creates a City: POST /api/v1/states/<state_id>/cities

 - You must use request.get_json from Flask to transform the HTTP body request to a dictionary

 - If the state_id is not linked to any State object, raise a 404 error

 - If the HTTP body request is not a valid JSON, raise a 400 error with the message Not a JSON

 - If the dictionary doesn’t contain the key name, raise a 400 error with the message Missing name

 - Returns the new City with the status code 201

-- Updates a City object: PUT /api/v1/cities/<city_id>
+- Updates a City object: PUT `/api/v1/cities/<city_id>`

-- If the city_id is not linked to any City object, raise a 404 error
+- If the `city_id` is not linked to any City object, raise a 404 error

-- You must use request.get_json from Flask to transform the HTTP body request to a dictionary
+- You must use `request.get_json` from Flask to transform the HTTP body request to a dictionary

 - If the HTTP request body is not valid JSON, raise a 400 error with the message Not a JSON

 - Update the City object with all key-value pairs of the dictionary

-- Ignore keys: id, state_id, created_at and updated_at
+- Ignore keys: id, `state_id`, `created_at` and `updated_at`

 - Returns the City object with the status code 200

 ```sh